Ludwig Minkus: Departure from Russia and later life

 Minkus and his wife Maria left Russia forever in the summer of 1891, relocating to their native Vienna.
 The composer lived in semi-retirement on a modest pension from the Tsar's treasury.
 For a time he lived in the Karl Ludwig Strasse on the third floor of a rented apartment belonging to his friend, the revered pianist and teacher Theodor Leschetizky.
 These years saw Minkus's last known compositions: Das Maskenfest (The Masked Festival) was originally written by the composer as Tanz und Mythe (Dance and Myth) in 1897 for the ballet of the Kaiserliches und Königliches Hof-Operntheater (a.k.a. the Vienna Court Opera).
 The ballet was rejected outright by the Operntheater's directorate Gustav Mahler, who felt that the work's libretto was out of touch with contemporary tastes.
 Minkus then composed Die Dryaden (The Dryads) for the Viennese stage in 1899, a ballet in one act.
 The final work associated with Minkus's name before his death was Rübezahl, staged in 1907 at the Court Opera to a pastiche of airs taken from his and Delibes's La Source and the works of Johann Strauss II.

 Minkus later relocated to an apartment in the Gentzgasse where he spent his final years alone and in utter poverty, his wife having died in 1895, and the events of World War I having cut off his pension from Russia.
 During the extremely cold winter of 1917, Minkus developed pneumonia and died on 7 December 1917 at the age of ninety-one.
 With no children of his own, Minkus was survived only by a niece, Clara von Minkus.

 Ludwig Minkus was interred at the Döbling Cemetery in Vienna.

-In 1939 Minkus's grave fell victim to the national fascist policies of the time when all cemeteries were systematically "cleansed" by the invading Nazi regime.
-Any graves of persons who were considered ethnically "undesirable"—especially if one was of Jewish descent or without any documented subscriber to the annual cemetery fees—were exhumed and deposited into a mass anonymous grave.
+For some time, it was reported that, in 1939, after the Nazi invasion of Austria, Minkus's grave was one of many that fell victim to the national socialist policies of the time that demanded for all cemeteries to be systematically "cleansed" by the invading Nazi regime.
+The graves of those who were considered ethnically "undesirable", especially if one was of Jewish descent or without any documented subscriber to the annual cemetery fees, were exhumed and deposited into a mass anonymous grave.
+However, this was not the case.
+Records held at the Döbling Cemetery confirm that Minkus's grave was never disturbed or destroyed and before the war, the name on the initial stone was changed to save the grave.
+Other people have since been buried in the same plot, but Minkus stayed in his resting place.